AnujKumarSingh-Code/ShopingCart/README.md

 # Shopping Cart Application

 Welcome to the Shopping Cart Application!
 This project is a modern e-commerce platform built using Next.js, React, and Tailwind CSS.
 It provides a fully functional shopping cart with a responsive design and seamless user experience.
+This was my assesment task for frontend internship.

 ## Features